Snippet-University/engine_block/README.md

 # engine_block
-The completion stage for projects that passed calibration/diagnostics testing.

-# engine_block
-The 2nd stage for projects that did not pass calibration or 1st stage diagnostics testing.
-It serves as a hold-over for backlogs and dropbox for fixes.
+The last stage for projects that passed calibration testing and build engine qualified.

 Introduction to the Engine Diagnostics Workbench